Career Courses

 ART-HIST 398 Practicum

-Explore potential career paths with guest speakers from museums, libraries, archives, galleries, auction houses, & more.
-The course will help majors plan art history careers through coursework, internships, and other experiences.
-Open to all Art History majors.
+We will explore potential career paths with guest speakers from museums, libraries, archives, galleries, auction houses, and more.
+The course is designated to help majors begin to plan art history careers through coursework, internships, and other work experiences.

 ENGLISH 389 - The Major and Beyond: Career Exploration for English Majors

-This course helps you pave the way to a valuable post-graduate experience--be it a program, internship, or job.
-You will practice important job search skills, learn to articulate the worth of your major, and leave the class with a better sense of your vocational direction.
-In addition to receiving individualized guidance in creating a cover letter and résumé of immediate use, other assignments are likely to include attendance at career events, interviews with professionals from fields of interest, a professional presentation, a short paper researching professions, and participation in a mock interview.
+This course helps English majors find their way to the post-graduate life they want.
+Students practice important job search skills, learn to articulate the worth of their major, and leave the course with a better sense of their vocational direction.
+In addition to receiving individualized guidance in creating cover letters and resumes of immediate use, students work on multiple other assignments: attendance at career events, interviews with professionals from fields of interest, a professional presentation, a short paper researching professions, and participation in a mock interview.
+The course gives students a chance to build community with other English majors, make useful contacts in the department, college, and university, and practice networking with alumni, employers, and others.